cms-dpoa/cloud-processing/standard-gke-cluster-gcs/README.md

 Change the bucket name in the workflow file to correspond to the bucket in use.
 In other words, set the bucket `value` in the .yaml file(s) according to the name of the storage bucket (`<BUCKET_NAME>`) that was created earlier for storing the processing outputs.

+Furthermore, the MiniAOD dataset that is to be processed is determined by its recid (record id).
+The placeholder `<RECID>` in the .yaml file(s) needs to be updated with the chosen recid value.
+The datasets with their recids can be found on `https://opendata.cern.ch/`.
+The recid is the number in the end of the url, so the following dataset: `https://opendata.cern.ch/record/30549` has the recid `30549`.

 Submit the job with this command after changing the filename to the desired workflow file:
 ```
 argo submit argo_bucket_start.yaml -n argo